 To save any configuration changes, click Save.

-Logic of Exclude/Include Rules Evaluation
+Evaluation Logic for Exclude/Include Rules

 This is the order in which AppDynamics evaluates the page naming rules.